Ashley Herrman, DPT

 Noelle Dowma DPT, BFA, NCPT, CMTPT

 Educational Background: Noelle graduated with a Bachelor of Fine Arts in Ballet Pedagogy from the University of Oklahoma and then received her Doctor of Physical Therapy degree from the University of Miami Miller School of Medicine.
 She has been working in outpatient orthopaedic settings since 2002.
-Since graduation, Noelle has pursued extensive continuing education through Michigan State University College of Osteopathic Medicine (has taken ALL of the offered courses), Kinetic control, Pilates based coursework, C1 and C2 BSPT Schroth certified, and is Dry Needling Certified through Myopain seminars.
+Since graduation, Noelle has pursued extensive continuing education through Michigan State University College of Osteopathic Medicine (has taken ALL of the offered courses), Kinetic control, Pilates based coursework, C1 and C2 BSPT Schroth certified, manual lymph drainage certified by Evergreen Certifications, Progressing Ballet Technique, and is Dry Needling Certified through Myopain seminars.
 Musculoskeletal injuries of the spine and all extremities are her main realm of experience.
-In addition, her areas of specialization include: osteopathic based manual therapy, Pilates based rehabilitation, dance medicine, craniosacral therapy, dry needling, osteoporosis, hypermobility syndromes, and scoliosis.
+In addition, her areas of specialization include: osteopathic based manual therapy, Pilates based rehabilitation, dance medicine, craniosacral therapy, dry needling, manual lymph drainage, osteoporosis, hypermobility syndromes, and scoliosis.
 Noelle is the owner of Kinesphere Physical Therapy LLC.

 Pilates: Noelle began studying Pilates when rehabilitating a dance injury in 1992.
 Since that time, she trained through the Physical Mind Institute, Polestar Pilates Education and is Nationally Pilates Certified.
 She is a Principal Educator for Polestar Pilates Education, where she teaches fitness and rehabilitation professionals how to use Pilates with their clients and patients.
 Having taught across the United States, Caribbean, and Mexico, Noelle is a regular presenter at courses and conferences.
 Pilates was a part of Noelle’s life before becoming a Physical Therapist and it continues to be an essential part of her success with patients.
 Noelle developed the Pilates program at the Kansas City Ballet school.
 Noelle also teaches for Oov Education and is trained in the Konnector.